 Full Form of WTO – World Trade Organization

-World Trade Organization is the full form of WTO.
-It operates as an intergovernmental institution (international organization) responsible for taking care of the foreign trade between two or more nations.
+The World Trade Organization is the full form of WTO.
+It operates as an intergovernmental institution (international organization) responsible for handling foreign trade between two or more nations.
 It has its headquarters in Geneva, Switzerland.
-It was founded on the 1st of January 1995 to reduce tariffs and such other underlying barriers to international trade, and at present, it has a membership of not less than 164 member states.
+It was founded on the 1st of January 1995 to reduce tariffs and other underlying barriers to international trade.
+As of 2021, it has a membership of not less than 164 member states.

 History

-Later International Trade Organization (ITO) came into the picture.
-It was believed that GATT might become a part of ITO, and even a negotiation was done for this very reason in the year 1948 in Havana.
-The purpose of introducing ITO was to lay out the general basic rules regarding foreign trade and other global economic matters.
-The charter that was submitted failed to receive the U.S. Congress’s approval, and hence, WTO came into existence.
-WTO was established in the year 1995, and it acted as a full proof replacement for GATT.
-This is also why WTO is termed as the successor to the GATT.
-WTO is the only intergovernmental organization that deals with the rules pertaining to foreign trade between countries.
+Later, the International Trade Organization (ITO) came into the picture.
+It believed that GATT might become a part of ITO, and it even negotiated for this reason in the year 1948 in Havana.
+Introducing ITO was to lay out the general basic rules regarding foreign trade and other global economic matters.
+Unfortunately, the submitted charter failed to receive the U.S. Congress's approval, so WTO came into existence.
+WTO was established in 1995 and acted as a foolproof replacement for GATT.
+It is also why WTO calls the successor to the GATT.
+WTO is the only intergovernmental organization dealing with foreign trade rules between countries.

-- WTO aims at improving the standard of living of every individual belonging to its member nations.
+- WTO aims to improve the standard of living of every individual belonging to its member nations.

-- WTO aims at ensuring a hundred percent employment as well as a rise in demand for goods and services.
+- WTO aims to ensure a hundred percent employment and a rise in demand for goods and services.

-- WTO aims at enlarging the production and trading of products and services.
+- It aims to enlarge the production and trading of products and services.

-- WTO also aims at ensuring that there is full utilization of national and international resources.
+- WTO also aims to ensure the full utilization of national and international resources.

-- WTO even aims at safeguarding the environment from getting depleted as a result of human interference.
+- WTO even aims to safeguard the environment from depletion due to human interference.

-- WTO aims at ensuring that all companies accept and abide by the concept of sustainable development.
+- It aims to ensure that all companies accept and abide by the concept of sustainable development.

-- WTO also aims at implementing a new foreign trade mechanism in a way as it was provided in the Agreement.
+- WTO also aims to implement a new foreign trade mechanism as provided in the Agreement.

-- WTO aims at promoting international trade that can certainly benefit all the countries.
+- WTO aims to promote international trade that can certainly benefit all countries.

 - To remove the existing obstacles present in an open global trading system.

-- WTO even aims at taking special steps towards the development of the poorest and underdeveloped countries.
+- It even aims to take certain steps towards developing the poorest and underdeveloped countries.

 - WTO even aims to enhance competitiveness between all the member countries to benefit the maximum number of customers.